Original Research ARTICLE

 One interesting observation was that the phenotypes of AGL79 overexpression plants were AGL79 dose-dependent.
 Generally, there were three major groups of phenotypes resulting from different levels of AGL79 expression: high (group 1), moderate (group 2) and low (group 3).
 The change in some phenotypes from group 1 to group 3 was gradual, such as with an increase in number of rosette leaves and shoot branches, but with decreasing days of flowering time.
 In group 1, we noted that AGL79 gene transcript level was lower in the root tissue compared to that in the leaf tissue, which is contrary to WT where AGL79 is mainly expressed in the root rather than the leaf.
 One possibility is that it is difficult to further overexpress AGL79 gene in the roots, because the already high expression of the endogenous AGL79 gene in this tissue (due to feedback regulation) prevents excessive overexpression of the transgene.
 Another possibility is that AGL79 may play a dual role of acting simultaneously as an activator of leaf shape development in the leaf tissue and a repressor of lateral root development in the root tissue.
 The first identified WUSCHEL protein in Arabidopsis is a repressor of genes involved in the maintenance of stem cell population in shoot meristems and also an activator of AGAMOUS, which is involved in floral patterning (Ikeda et al., 2009).
 Arabidopsis FILAMENTOUS FLOWER, which controls lateral organ development, functions as an activator in regulating leaf patterning and a repressor to negatively regulate FIL-response genes (Bonaccorso et al., 2012).
 It is also possible that the observed AGL79 overexpression phenotype might be due to dosage-dependent gene ectopic effect, as AGL79 is barely detectable in WT leaf tissues.

 In summary, our results suggest that the miR156/SPL10 regulatory pathway is involved in regulating plant lateral root growth by directly targeting and activating the expression of AGL79.
-By investigating the gain- and loss-of-function AGL79 transgenic plants, we also found AGL79 to be involved in regulating plant leaf shape, shoot branching, and flowering time.
+By investigating the gain- of function of AGL79 transgenic plants, we also found AGL79 to be involved in regulating plant leaf shape, shoot branching, and flowering time.
 Further characterization of the AGL79 gene in other plant species, especially in major crops, will determine how conserved AGL79 is in plants.
 It can also be tested in crop improvement efforts to enhance resilience and productivity.

 RG and AH. designed and managed the project; YW conduced RNA-Seq analysis.
 RG performed experiments and drafted the manuscript.
 MG and AH provided intellectual input and revised the manuscript.